For Graduate Students

 Criteria

-Awards are based predominantly on the scholarly merit of the applications as well as the level of preparation demonstrated by applicants to undertake and complete the project.
-Projects do not necessarily have to be completed during the summer fellowship term.
+Awards are based predominantly on the scholarly merit of the applications.
+The level of preparation demonstrated by applicants to undertake the project will also be considered.

 Terms of Award